spelletier1996/vention-inverted-pendulum/docs/Design.md

 Alternative approach would be to use boost interprocess and message queues or shared memory, would make the code and approach a lot more managable
 The approach would be very similar to the above

+The correct approach in this case is a communication method such as sockets that allow for not just inter process but inter system communication
+I took a shared_memory approach as its something I am more familiar with but in a real world situation i would use a network implementation

 ##### Controller
 Controller method?
 PI, PID, Something else?